Let’s be honest. Most people don’t like to be on the receiving end of a “checking in” message from someone they work with.

 If nothing else, being able to hear someone’s voice and see their body language may give you some additional information that words alone couldn’t convey.

-So how would you expand a check-in text into a phone call or a meeting?
+So, how would you expand a “checking up on you” message into a phone call or a meeting?
 Here are some suggestions.

 “Would you be open to jumping on a call with me?”